satellite-image-deep-learning/techniques/README.md

 - [laika](https://github.com/datasciencecampus/laika) -> The goal of this repo is to research potential sources of satellite image data and to implement various algorithms for satellite image segmentation

-- landcover dot io -> was a human-in-the-loop AI tool to drastically reduce the time required to produce an accurate Land Use/Land Cover (LULC) map, [blog post](http://devseed.com/blog/2021-05-17-pearl-ai-land-cover), used Microsoft Planetary Computer and ML models run locally in the browser.
-Code for [backelnd](https://github.com/developmentseed/pearl-backend) and [frontend](https://github.com/developmentseed/pearl-frontend)

 - [CDL-Segmentation](https://github.com/asimniazi63/CDL-Segmentation) -> Deep Learning Based Land Cover and Crop Type Classification: A Comparative Study.
 Compares UNet, SegNet & DeepLabv3+